Syria jets bombard rebel targets on airport road

 "Airlines are not operating to Damascus today," said a Dubai-based airline official.

-The Syrian Observatory for Human Rights, a British-based opposition monitoring group, said jets were bombarding targets in rural areas around Aqraba and Babilla.
+The Syrian Observatory for Human Rights, a British-based opposition monitoring group, said jets were bombarding targets in rural areas around Aqraba and Babilla, where rebels clashed with Assad's forces.

 The Observatory's director, Rami Abdelrahman, said the airport road was open, but there was minimal traffic.